What's the difference between memoir and fiction?

 If you sometimes wonder what the difference is between memoir and fiction, you aren’t alone.
 Often writers use their experiences as fodder for novels, and memoir, which is based on life experience, must read like fiction yet not be fictionalized.
 Occassionally, a writer crosses the line and gets in trouble–as we’ve seen in the not too distant past.

 Writers use the same techniques for fiction and memoir.
-Yet, while they share the same craft, a memoir writer must stick to the facts while a memoir writer can make them up.
+Yet, while they share the same craft, a memoir writer must stick to the facts while a fiction writer can make them up.

-Not ever nonfiction writer can write memoir.
+Not every nonfiction writer can write memoir.
 Not every novelist can write memoir.

 I’d like to let my Northern California readers who are memoir writers know about a great workshop coming up on November 6 in Sunnyvale that will help you get a better handle on the line between memoir and fiction.
 It’s being taught by my friend, Linda Joy Myers, the president of the National Association of Memoir Writers, and sponsored by my branch of the California Writers Club.
 Linda is also the author of The Power of Memoir–How to Write Your Healing Story.